belangeo/pyo/docs/_sources/tutorials/pyoobject2.rst.txt

-Another tutorial about creating a custom PyoObject (Flanger)
+Tutorial: Creating a custom PyoObject - Flanger
 =============================================================

 There are few steps we need to take care of in order to create a class with all